Zimbabwe will hold its national elections on July 30, President Emmerson Mnangagwa announced on Wednesday.

 The election will be the first time since Zimbabwe achieved independence that Mugabe’s name will not appear on the ballot.

-Mugabe was forced to resign in November after 37 years of autocratic rule, in a dramatic standoff with the military, which placed the veteran leader under house arrest while supporting Mnangagwa’s rise.
+Mugabe was pressured to resign in November after 37 years of autocratic rule, in a dramatic standoff with the military, which placed the veteran leader under house arrest.

 The political tumult that led to Mugabe’s downfall began when he fired Mnangagwa, who served as vice president at the time and had been a close ally of Mugabe for decades.